- Open for comment

 What stages are involved?

-It is currently anticipated that Stage 1 of the project will deliver include all civil, electrical and landscaping works for the Tunbridge and Wallcliffe intersections.
-This would also include the section from the river precinct to the southern side of Tunbridge Street and Churchill Ave.
+It is currently anticipated that Stage 1 of the project will deliver include all civil, electrical and landscaping works for the Tunbridge and Wallcliffe roundabouts.
+This would also include the section from the River Precinct to the southern side of Tunbridge Street and Churchill Ave.

 What input has the community had to date?

 The Shire conducted an extensive consultation process for the design of the main street redevelopment, which spanned over the last 7 years.

 Will the main street be more pedestrian friendly?

 9 new pedestrian crossings will help make it easier for people to cross the road.
 A dual use path down the Main Street as well as two new roundabouts will help reduce traffic congestion and support a more friendly experience in our town centre.
 The Festival Precinct along Fearn Avenue can be shut off from vehicles during events.

 A cycle path will run up the Main Street, connecting cyclists to the town centre.
 New bicycle racks will provide spaces to park close to the shops.

 Indented parking for long vehicles is available on the south side of Wallcliffe Road, west of Station Road, in front of the electric vehicle charging station.
 The Shire is investigating additional locations for formal caravan/camper an parking bays in Margaret River.